GasStationManager/CodeProofTheArena/README.md

 The purpose of this website is to serve as a platform to crowdsource efforts to create data on code-with-proof problems and solutions, including problem-only data as well as problem-with-solution data, both human-created and machine-created.
 And as a platform to share this data with the open-source community, for the purpose of training open-source models.

 The web app is implemented in Python with the FastAPI library.
-Both web interface and API endpoints are available to create/manage challanges and create/manage submissions.
+Both web interface and API endpoints are available to create/manage challenges and create/manage submissions.
 Automatic API documentation available; once the app is running they are served  at `/docs` (Swagger UI), and  at `/redoc` (Redoc).